davidaparicio/devsecops-workshop/petstore/audit/README.md

 # Audit - Intro

-You just arrive in the project and you go see the person in charge of the product to ask where the documentation is, to which he replies :
+You just joined the project and, eager to get up to speed, you ask the tech lead where the documentation is.
+He looks up from his screen, a knowing smile playing at the corners of his lips, and replies, "Well, that's an interesting story...

 ![Documentation](images/image.jpeg)